This bird’s eye view of America’s most polluted sites will break your heart

 And I hope that the publication of Waste Land will help increase public awareness of our environmental issues.
 The writer Wendell Berry’s thoughts on my aerial views of Superfund sites offer a profound example of what I hope people might learn from my photographs:

 “It is unfortunately supposable that some people will account for these photographic images as “abstract art,” or will see them as “beautiful shapes.”
-But anybody who troubles to identify in these pictures the things that are readily identifiable (trees, buildings, roads, vehicles, etc.) will see that nothing in them is abstract and that their common subject is a monstrous ugliness.
+But anybody who troubles to identify in these pictures the things that are readily identifiable (trees, buildings, roads, vehicles, etc.) will see that nothing in them is abstract, and that their common subject is a monstrous ugliness.

-The power of these photographs is in their terrifying, because undeniable, particularity.
-They are representations of bad art—if by art we mean the ways and products of human work.
+The power of these photographs is in their terrifying–because they’re undeniable–particularity.
+They are representations of bad art, if by art we mean the ways and products of human work.
 If some of these results look abstract—unidentifiable, or unlike anything we have seen before—that is because nobody foresaw, because nobody cared, what they would look like.
-They are the inevitable consequences of our habit of working without imagination and without affection.
-They prove that our large scale industrial projects are at once experimental, in the sense that we do not know what their consequences will be, and definitive because of the virtual permanence of these same consequences.
+They are the inevitable consequences of our habit of working without imagination and affection.
+They prove that our large-scale industrial projects are at once experimental, in the sense that we do not know what their consequences will be, and definitive because of the virtual permanence of these same consequences.
 And what we can see in these vandalized and perhaps irreparable landscapes we are obliged to understand as symbolic of what we cannot see: the steady seeping of poison into our world and our bodies.

 David Hanson’s art is here put forthrightly to the use of showing us what most of us, in fact, have not seen before, do not wish to see now, and yet must see if we are to save ourselves and our land from such work and such results.
-He has given us the topography of our open wounds.”
+He has given us the topography of our open wounds.

 FC: Obviously, many environmental protections have been stripped away under the Trump administration.
 Is it too late to reverse those changes under future administrations?

-Although I am a perpetual optimist, I have grave concerns about substantive cleanup of Superfund sites and the other toxic sites throughout the United States, as well as the quality of our environment in general.
-The staggering extent of the pollution (more than 400,000 hazardous waste sites and 500,000 abandoned mines throughout the country), the enormous costs involved in their real (as opposed to superficial) cleanup, the current political climate in this country (especially under the present Administration), and the extraordinary burden that would be born by the government (rather than the responsible industries) all weigh heavily against any realistic hope for the true reclamation of most of these Superfund sites and other despoiled environments.
+Although I am a perpetual optimist, I have grave concerns about substantive cleanup of Superfund sites and the other toxic sites throughout the U.S., as well as the quality of our environment in general.
+The staggering extent of the pollution (more than 400,000 hazardous waste sites and 500,000 abandoned mines throughout the country), the enormous costs involved in their real (as opposed to superficial) cleanup, the current political climate in this country (especially under the present administration), and the extraordinary burden that would be born by the government (rather than the responsible industries) all weigh heavily against any realistic hope for the true reclamation of most of these Superfund sites and other despoiled environments.
 I don’t think it’s ever “too late” to create a healthier, more ecologically sound way of relating to our environment, but the challenges for our culture are enormous.

 As one example, consider what is probably the most dangerous Superfund site and how it has been dealt with.
-The U.S. Department of Energy’s Rocky Flats Plant (Plate #1 in Waste Land) in Golden, Colorado, on the northwest edge of Denver, provides a particularly disconcerting example of the “creative,” cost-effective solutions that the new “green” military is finding for the enormous cleanups it faces.
+The U.S. Department of Energy’s Rocky Flats Plant (Plate No. 1 in Waste Land) in Golden, Colorado, on the northwest edge of Denver, provides a particularly disconcerting example of the “creative,” cost-effective solutions that the new “green” military is finding for the enormous cleanups it faces.
 From 1951-1989 the Rocky Flats Plant manufactured the plutonium cores for the nuclear and thermonuclear weapons produced in the United States.
-(For a brief overview of the Rocky Flats Plant and its environmental hazards, see my essay “Notes on Waste Land“, pages 13-15 in Waste Land).
+(For a brief overview of the Rocky Flats Plant and its environmental hazards, see my essay, “Notes on Waste Land,” pages 13-15 in Waste Land.)

-In 1996 the DOE estimated that the total cleanup costs for Rocky Flats would be $100 billion.
-Yet in 2005 the DOE declared that it had completed the cleanup of Rocky Flats for a cost of only $7 billion (although the industrial core of Rocky Flats remains a high-security site whose extensive environmental hazards have not yet been addressed).
-5,600 acres surrounding the weapons plants had been established in 2001 as the Rocky Flats National Wildlife Refuge, to be managed by the U.S. Fish and Wildlife Service, in spite of the fact that this land had been heavily contaminated with plutonium over the course of forty years from extensive dumping and more than 200 plutonium fires at the plant.
-In 1975-76 a DOE contractor had found 100 billion particles of plutonium per acre on the land that is now a “wildlife refuge” and is currently about to be opened to the public.
+In 1996, the Department of Energy (DOE) estimated that the total cleanup costs for Rocky Flats would be $100 billion.
+Yet in 2005, the DOE declared that it had completed the cleanup of Rocky Flats for a cost of only $7 billion (although the industrial core of Rocky Flats remains a high-security site whose extensive environmental hazards have not yet been addressed).
+Five thousand six hundred acres surrounding the weapons plants had been established in 2001 as the Rocky Flats National Wildlife Refuge, to be managed by the U.S. Fish and Wildlife Service, in spite of the fact that this land had been heavily contaminated with plutonium over the course of 40 years from extensive dumping and more than 200 plutonium fires at the plant.
+In 1975-76, a DOE contractor had found 100 billion particles of plutonium per acre on the land that is now a “wildlife refuge” and is currently about to be opened to the public.

 Bear in mind—as I discuss in my essay—that plutonium is radioactive, highly flammable, and carcinogenic, and it will remain deadly for more than 250,000 years.
 It is one of the most toxic substances produced by humans.
 One-millionth of a gram inhaled and lodged in the lungs is sufficient to cause cancer, and it has also been shown to produce substantial genetic damage.
-Now, as the Rocky Flats National Wildlife Refuge gets ready to open to the public, a coalition of citizens, scientists and environmental groups is fighting to keep it shut because of the serious health risks that it poses.
-Their lawsuit claims that construction and development of this “wildlife refuge”, as well as hikers, bikers and equestrians using the trails, will release plutonium-contaminated dust into the environment, raising cancer risks for the entire region.
+Now, as the Rocky Flats National Wildlife Refuge gets ready to open to the public, a coalition of citizens, scientists, and environmental groups is fighting to keep it shut because of the serious health risks that it poses.
+Their lawsuit claims that construction and development of this “wildlife refuge,” as well as hikers, bikers, and equestrians using the trails, will release plutonium-contaminated dust into the environment, raising cancer risks for the entire region.

-As I discuss in my essay, Rocky Flats and the Hanford Nuclear Reservation are the two most heavily contaminated radioactive sites in the United States.
-Although a great deal of surface removal/cleanup has been done at both sites, the primary environmental hazards have not yet been addressed.
+As I discuss in my essay, Rocky Flats and the Hanford Nuclear Reservation are the two most heavily contaminated radioactive sites in the U.S. Although a great deal of surface removal/cleanup has been done at both sites, the primary environmental hazards have not yet been addressed.
 Indeed, the technology does not yet exist to deal with their extensive radioactive contamination or to begin to “reclaim” these poisoned landscapes.
 How can we neutralize or even safely contain the radioactive material that will remain lethal for more than 250,000 years?
-The solutions don’t exist, and even if they did the U.S. Government wouldn’t spend the necessary funds because it would cost so much.
+The solutions don’t exist, and even if they did the U.S. government wouldn’t spend the necessary funds because it would cost so much.
 Therefore, the military’s policy for the enormous cleanups it faces amounts to superficial cleanup, containment, PR, and denial.

-Although my photographs were made over thirty years ago, they seem even more relevant today, given our growing concerns about energy production, environmental degradation, and climate change—and given the current Administration’s broad dismantling of the Environmental Protection Agency, environmental regulations, and Superfund.
+Although my photographs were made over 30 years ago, they seem even more relevant today, given our growing concerns about energy production, environmental degradation, and climate change—and given the current administration’s broad dismantling of the Environmental Protection Agency, environmental regulations, and Superfund.
 The problems are getting worse, and the EPA is increasingly relaxing its regulations on industrial pollution.

 FC: In addition to viewing your photographs, what works to get people to care about the destruction of their environment?